lah7/gtk3-classic/README.md

 These patches are for your own pleasure.
 They are **not supported by GTK developers, your distribution or application developers**.
-Please don't send bug reports to them because of this patched GTK+3 installation.
+Please don't send bug reports to them because of this patched GTK 3 installation.

 If you are having trouble with an application or theme, try: